 I married a man at 21 that made me laugh, I was only a sophomore in college at this point.
 We bought a house, and though his salary paid for our home he wanted my equal contribution and requested I get a job.
 I applied at my favorite store in the mall, the one I visited every Tuesday night for inspiration and story ideas, and within weeks was their new lowly sales associate.
 The man who hired me was the most jovial man I had ever met, he had that distantly familiar genuine twinkle of happiness in his eyes.
 He let me know that my job was to make my customers’ day.
 I was inspired, my job was to bring joy to customers!

-I was encouraged to dance, I was encouraged to laugh, I was encouraged to reach out to each and every individual and bring a smile to their faces.
+I was encouraged to dance, I was encouraged to laugh, I was encouraged to reach out to each and every individual and bring a smile to their face.
 I was given the opportunity to listen and to care.
 I was able to take the sad and mistreated and inspire or reignite a light within.
 I felt my mantra come to life.